-The historical pattern estimated by the BAM model suggests that Atlantic menhaden recruitment has varied from 8.8 to 156.2 billion fish annually, showing periods of high recruitment in the

-1970s and 1980s, and periods of low recruitment in the 1960s, 1990s, and 2000s.
+The historical pattern estimated by the BAM model suggests that Atlantic menhaden recruitment has varied from 4.0 to 75.0 billion fish annually, showing periods of high recruitment in the 1970s and 1980s, and periods of low recruitment in the 1960s, 1990s, and 2000s.
 The estimated population fecundity pattern shows very high levels in the 1950s, followed by some of the lowest values in the time series during the late 1960s.
-Since the 1970s, fecundity has varied between 40,000 and 140,000 billion mature ova.
+Since the 1970s, fecundity has varied between 7,000 and 45,000 billion mature ova.
 When age-0 recruitment is plotted with a one year lag against population fecundity estimates, no relationship appears (Figure 8.3).
 The cyclical pattern in recruitment seemingly has less to do with fecundity than it does outside forces (e.g. physical forcing, predation).
-The stock-recruit plot indicates that the fecundity levels which produced the highest recruitment values (above the 75th percentile) ranges from 42,000 to 102,000 billion mature ova, while most of the highest fecundity levels (100,000+ billion mature ova) produced recruitment values close to the historical median.
+The stock-recruit plot indicates that the fecundity levels which produced the highest recruitment values (above the 75th percentile) ranges from 11,000 to 101,000 billion mature ova, while most of the highest fecundity levels (40,000+ billion mature ova) produced recruitment values (9.3 billion) below the historical median (13.4 billion).
 It is often the case in other fisheries that the stock-recruit relationship is poor.
 However, in this case there is a complete absence of any high recruitment at the highest fecundity estimates, albeit there were few years in the time series with high fecundity estimates.
 The highest variability in recruitment occurs right around the median historical fecundity.